Pace of spending for pandemic aid? Try $43,000 every second

 That’s according to Congressional Budget Office estimates, and even then, the Biden administration would still have plenty of the $1.9 trillion to spend in later years as a vaccinated country battles back to economic health.

-The president signed the aid package into law Thursday without a comprehensive plan to distribute all of the funds, which will be a core focus of the administration in coming weeks.
+The president signed the aid package into law Thursday without a comprehensive plan in place to distribute all of the funds, which will be a core focus of the administration in coming weeks.

 The level of spending is a testament to the complexity of addressing a disease that seeped so widely across the nation in less than a year, and the economic pain that it has wrought.